-EpiShuttles Being Sent to the Democratic Republic of Congo as part of Response to Ongoing Ebola Outbreak
+EpiShuttles to the Democratic Republic of Congo in response to Ebola outbreak

-EpiGuard are very proud to now be a part of the Norwegian Government´s contribution to help control the outbreak in the DRC.
-As announced on Friday last week, three EpiShuttles will be provided to the WHO to help ensure safe isolation and transportation of patients in the region.
+EpiGuard are very proud to now be a part of the Norwegian Government’s contribution to help control the outbreak in Congo.
+Three EpiShuttles will be provided to the WHO to help ensure safe isolation and transportation of patients in the region.
 We will also provide training and a number of disposable kits to ensure safe usage in the field.

 The first EpiShuttles are being sent this week and we have dedicating existing stock to support the situation in DRC.
 In parallel, we are working with our supply chain to reduce delivery time for new devices.